In a Mexican resort city, Christians care for homeless ‘angels’

 Related: Flight delays and new friends: My trip to Cozumel

-But the Ellers, members of the Memorial Drive Church of Christ in Tulsa, were in Cozumel for a different kind of celebration — the 20th anniversary of a Christian home serving orphaned, abandoned and abused Mexican children.
+But the Ellers, members of the Memorial Drive Church of Christ in Tulsa, traveled to Cozumel for a different kind of celebration — the 20th anniversary of a Christian ministry that rescues orphaned, abandoned and abused Mexican children.

 “I’m going to say we’ve been here between 30 and 35 times because we’ve been coming here for 20 years,” Andrea said as the couple approached the Ciudad de Ángeles — “City of Angels” in English.

-“Then at some point we started coming twice a year,” she added.
+“Then at some point we started coming twice a year,” she explained.
 “And now, because I can work remotely, I come sometimes three times a year.”

-This story appears in the online edition of The Christian Chronicle.
+This story appears in the April edition of The Christian Chronicle.